Basil Companion Plants That Love Each Other

 For example, bush beans and corn are companion plants.
 The corn protects the beans, and the beans boost the nitrogen level in the soil for the corn.
 Cauliflower notes and spinach are also in a mutual relationship.

 2. Commensalism is a relationship where one organism benefits and the other neither benefits nor gets harmed.
 The other organism remains unaffected.
 It resides like it’s invisible.
 No pain, No gain!

 In this case, sage flowering herbs repels flies that destroy carrots but does not get any benefit from carrots.
 It doesn’t get harmed either.
 A natural insect repelling pair.

 Companion Planting is an easy and productive way to grow the plants in your garden, deter pests, and bring more yield.

 You can use it with combinations of plants including your fruits, vegetables, flowers, and herbs.
 Swiss Chard, Chinese cabbage, Pole Beans, blueberry plant, & culinary herbs all have their best friend companion plant.

 It will keep your garden healthy and help your plant flourish.
 Check out the list below for the benefits of companion planting.

 1. Helps The Soil

-You need to keep your soil moist and prevent erosion.
+You need to keep moist soil, boost soil nutrients, and prevent erosion with dense ground cover plants.
 Companion planting will help bring beneficial insects to your garden.
 Plants like marigolds and buckwheat also help in keeping the ground moist.

 Fruits like squash and cucumber can help your soil in times of drought.
 Also, beans can help to restore nitrogen in your soil.